-- 2 This Standard shall be applied in accounting for intangible assets, except: - (a) intangible assets that are within the scope of another Standard; - (b) financial assets, as defined in Ind AS 32, Financial Instruments:

-Presentation; - (c) the recognition and measurement of exploration and evaluation assets (see Ind AS 106, Exploration for and Evaluation of Mineral Resources); and - (d) expenditure on the development and extraction of minerals, oil, natural gas and similar non-regenerative resources. - If another Standard prescribes the accounting for a specific type of intangible asset, an entity applies that Standard instead of this Standard.
+- 2 This Standard shall be applied in accounting for intangible assets, except: - (a) intangible assets that are within the scope of another Standard; - (b) financial assets, as defined in Ind AS 32, Financial Instruments: Presentation; - (c) the recognition and measurement of exploration and evaluation assets (see Ind AS 106, Exploration for and Evaluation of Mineral Resources); and - (d) expenditure on the development and extraction of minerals, oil, natural gas and similar non-regenerative resources. - If another Standard prescribes the accounting for a specific type of intangible asset, an entity applies that Standard instead of this Standard.
 For example, this Standard does not apply to:

-[#] This Ind AS was notified vide G.S.R.
+\ This Ind AS was notified vide G.S.R.
 111(E) dated 16th February, 2015 and was amended vide Notification No. G.S.R.
 365(E) dated 30th March, 2016, G.S.R.
-310(E) dated 28th March, 2018 and G.S.R.
-903(E) dated 20th September, 2018.
+310(E) dated 28th March, 2018, G.S.R.
+903(E) dated 20th September, 2018 and G.S.R.
+273(E) dated 30th March, 2019.

-- (a) 1intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2, Inventories). - (b) deferred tax assets (see Ind AS 12, Income Taxes). - (c) leases that are within the scope of Ind AS 17, Leases. - (d) assets arising from employee benefits (see Ind AS 19, Employee Benefits). - (e) financial assets as defined in Ind AS 32.
+- (a) intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2, Inventories). - (b) deferred tax assets (see Ind AS 12, Income Taxes). - (c) leases of intangible assets accounted for in accordance with Ind AS 116, Leases. - (d) assets arising from employee benefits (see Ind AS 19, Employee Benefits). - (e) financial assets as defined in Ind AS 32.
 The recognition and measurement of some financial assets are covered by Ind AS 110, Consolidated Financial Statements, Ind AS 27, Separate Financial Statements, and Ind AS 28, Investments in Associates and Joint Ventures. - (f) goodwill acquired in a business combination (see Ind AS 103, Business Combinations). - (g) deferred acquisition costs, and intangible assets, arising from an insurer's contractual rights under insurance contracts within the scope of Ind AS 104, Insurance Contracts.
 Ind AS 104 sets out specific disclosure requirements for those deferred acquisition costs but not for those intangible assets.
-Therefore, the disclosure requirements in this Standard apply to those intangible assets. - (h) non-current intangible assets classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations. - (i) 2 assets arising from contracts with customers that are recognised in accordance with Ind AS 115, Revenue from Contracts with Customers. - Some intangible assets may be contained in or on a physical substance such as a compact disc (in the case of computer software), legal documentation (in the case of a licence or patent) or film.
-In determining whether an asset that incorporates both intangible and
+Therefore, the disclosure requirements in this Standard apply to those intangible assets. - (h) non-current intangible assets classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations. - (i) assets arising from contracts with customers that are recognised in accordance with Ind AS 115, Revenue from Contracts with Customers. - 4 Some intangible assets may be contained in or on a physical